 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its cash.
 The Company limits exposure to credit risk by maintaining its cash with large financial institutions.
 The Company's credit risk is also attributable to its receivables.
 The amounts disclosed in the balance sheet are net of allowances for bad debts, estimated by the Company's management based on prior experience and their assessment of the current economic environment.
-The Company believes the credit risk of its receivables is limited due to the fact that the amounts owing, for which no allowance for bad debts was recorded, consists of reimbursements from the National Research Council and goods and services taxes receivable from the Government of Canada.
+The Company believes the credit risk of its receivables is limited due to the fact that the amounts owing, for which no allowance for bad debts was recorded, consists of reimbursements from the National Research Council.